shuntaro4/OreAka/README.md

 2. Unzip downloaded file, and launch OreAka.exe.

 ## Usage
-### Record work time
+### Record task time
-- Enter the work content and time separated by separator, and click the send button.
+- Enter the task content and time separated by separator, and click the send button.
-- The Record data is stored in `MyDocument\OreAka\workTask.txt`.
+- The record data is stored in `MyDocument\OreAka\workTask.txt`.
 - Default separator is commas.
 - You can change the separator in the preferences page.